ChristianRyan/csnFramework-1/README.md

 ## Datasets

-To use put clean datasets in the datasets folder with the target value named.
+To use put clean datasets in the datasets folder with the target value named 'target'.

-## Config file

-The config file contains parameters that can be changed based on the desired result.

 # Optimisation